I don't own these characters, except for Trin, Shin, and Tatsu. The rest belong to Disney.

 "Trin," he clarified.
-He was calling because he had to know what happened and he knew that Trin would not tell him without him being able to pester her in person, which he would only be able to do in about a week.
+He called because he had to know what happened and he knew Trin would not tell him without him being able to pester her in person, which he would only be able to do in about a week.

 "Cool.
 So, did you accept her offer or did you bust her little pink bubble by telling her you're straight and with a dude?"

 "No…" she answered.
 She was serious about that?
 Why the hell would someone like Trin seriously ask her out?